Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Methods

 \subsection{Machine Learning}

-Machine learning algorithms are effective at making predictions after being \textit{trained} on a dataset, in a task known as \textit{supervised learning} \cite{Athanassopoulos_2004}.
+In a task known as \textit{supervised learning}, machine learning algorithms learn to make predictions from datasets that contain labelled data \cite{Athanassopoulos_2004}.
 This training process aims to minimize the deviations from the predictions of a model and the dataset.
 The goal here is that, in addition to reproducing the dataset, the machine learning model is also capable of extrapolations or interpolations.
 This property of generalization is essential to avoid \textit{overfitting}, whereby the model fails to capture underlying features and is only capable of reproducing the given examples \cite{jiang2019extrapolation, carrasquilla2016machine, shen2018selflearning}.

 For this work, the feed-forward neural network \cite{jiang2019extrapolation, Negoita_2019, Athanassopoulos_2004} will be used to perform various regressions.
-Incidentally, when we employ below the term ``neural network'' we typically refer to an \textit{ensemble} of networks, generated by using random initial conditions.The internal weights of the network are tuned to minimize the distance between the predictions and the dataset.
+Incidentally, when we employ below the term ``neural network'' we typically refer to an \textit{ensemble} of networks, generated by using random initial conditions.
+The internal weights of the network are tuned to minimize the distance between the predictions and the dataset.
 This tuning occurs during a training process that typically uses the back-propagation and gradient-descent algorithms (and its variants) \cite{jiang2019extrapolation, keeble2019machine}.
+Our machine-learning calculations will be carried out using the Keras Python library with a Tensorflow backend and using densely connected layers.